The Best External Power Banks for Gaming Laptops

 |Verdict||Great combination of high capacity and low price — if weight and size are not an issue|

 In our test model, we were able to successfully run our 120W laptop without any problems even though the stated specs only indicated power up to 90W.
 However, this power bank was unable to power our 230W laptop even without any power-hungry apps running.
 Instead, this message appeared.
-However, it was able to charge the 230W laptop’s battery when the laptop was off.
+However, we were able to charge the 230W laptop’s battery when the laptop was off.

 Still, for our 120W laptop, this is the ideal solution.
 It’s cheap, slim, and relatively lightweight.
-Also, I would think that a direct connection of DC power from the power bank to the laptop (without an AC adapter) means higher efficiency due to less power loss without the need to convert back and forth between DC and AC as happens when using an AC adapter and a power bank with an AC outlet.
+Also, I would think that a direct connection of DC power from the power bank to the laptop (without an AC adapter) means higher efficiency due to less power loss without the need to convert back and forth between DC and AC.
 And for this size, 50000 mAH is outstanding.

 An Amazon reviewer having a Dell XPS 15 (9550) with 130W power supply noted that the power bank would shut off when running under high loads, such as when firing up a game.
 If you need the power bank for running games, you should probably go for the safe choice of the other power banks here which can handle 250W.